Stylok5/Project-1-Tetris/README.md

 ![Alt text](https://i.imgur.com/DMtXjDh.png "Optional title")

 The remove line logic is explained throughout the comments.
 It basically checks if every div in a row contains the taken class.
-If that is true the line is removed by using the splice method, then the removedBoxes array is concatenated with the remaining boxes array using the concat method and finally the removed divs are appended back to the top of the grid using the appendChild method so that the grid doesnt appear smaller.
+If that is true the line is removed by using the splice method, then the removedBoxes array is concatenated with the remaining boxes array using the concat method and finally the removed divs are appended back to the top of the grid using the appendChild method so that the grid does not appear smaller.

 I then proceeded to create the gameOver function.